Dbcurtis/tncmonitor/README.rst

 ..
 This is the README file for the tncmonitor Python 3 module.
-  From inside a python 3 virtual environment that has spinx installed, use "makehtml.py" to convert file to html
+  From inside a python 3 virtual environment that has spinx installed, use "makehtml.py" to convert file to html decided I didn't know how to rebase on 20210119 so it was not done

 ####################
 TNCMONITOR Overview